boukriAMINE07/Terraform-AWS-Configurations/readme.md

     ```bash
     terraform init
     ```

-    This will initialize the Terraform configuration and download any necessary plugins.
    > [!NOTE]
-> Highlights information that users should take into account, even when skimming.

-> [!TIP]
-> Optional information to help a user be more successful.

-> [!IMPORTANT]
-> Crucial information necessary for users to succeed.

-> [!WARNING]
-> Critical content demanding immediate user attention due to potential risks.

-> [!CAUTION]
-> Negative potential consequences of an action.
+   > This will initialize the Terraform configuration and download any necessary plugins.

 3. **Plan the Deployment:**

     ```bash
     terraform plan -var-file=variables.tfvars
     ```
+    > [!NOTE]

-    This command will create an execution plan showing the changes that will be made.
+    > This command will create an execution plan showing the changes that will be made.

 4. **Apply the Deployment:**

     ```bash
     terraform apply -var-file=variables.tfvars
     ```
+    > [!NOTE]

-    This command will apply the changes and provision the AWS resources.
+    > This command will apply the changes and provision the AWS resources.

 5. **Cleanup (optional):**